netphantm/Arduino_thermostat/thermostat/README.md

 ---

 ### TODO
+- [ ] store settings also on server (if the device is not in the same network, the server cannot push the settings to it)
 - [x] Move some of these to the actual features section...
 - [x] Add links to hardware (eBay) and software (inspiration sources)
 - [x] Add some nice pictures